How do I . . .

 - Update my contact information with the VBOA?

-The following requirements must be met to be eligible to take the CPA exam in Virginia and are explained in detail in the VBOA’s Education Handbook.
+The following requirements must be met to be eligible to take the CPA exam in Virginia.
+All requirements are also explained in detail in the VBOA’s Education Handbook.

-Pursuant to § 54.1-116, Code of Virginia, all CPA exam applicants must provide a United States Social Security Number (SSN) or control number issued by the Virginia Department of Motor Vehicles (DMV).
-Applicants without a U.S. SSN or control number issued by the Virginia DMV are not eligible to sit for the CPA exam in Virginia.
+Pursuant to § 54.1-116, Code of Virginia, all CPA exam applicants must provide a U.S. Social Security number or control number issued by the Virginia Department of Motor Vehicles.
+Applicants without a U.S. SSN or control number issued by the DMV are not eligible to sit for the CPA exam in Virginia.

 - At least 120 semester hours of education